 To sum up all the disadvantages of towing with a lifted truck your best bet would be to keep the stock suspension on a truck that you are going to tow with.
 If you still want to lift it, do it in responsible way and proceed with a mild lift of about 2-3”.
 Keep in mind what your limitations are.
 Do not try radical lift solutions, as they may be dangerous for you, your passengers and other people around you in certain circumstances.

 If you are not looking to use your truck for some serious off-roading you can choose pretty much any lift kit produced by a reputable brand, which offers a lifetime warranty.
 There isn’t much to break in such kits because the material that is used for aftermarket applications is often even more durable than factory components.

-Towing a fifth wheel with a lifted truck that is designed for off-roading is not an option because its lift kit is most likely not capable for this task.
-As usually, compromises may lead to negative consequences so towing is one of the activities that requires a proper equipment to be performed safely.
+Towing a fifth wheel with a lifted truck that is designed for off-roading is not an option because its lift kit is most likely not capable of this task.
+As usually, compromises may lead to negative consequences so towing is one of the activities that require proper equipment to be performed safely.

 Matt brings over a decade of automotive expertise to his role as staff writer and editor at Offroadium.com.
 With an enduring passion for the off-road vehicles and adventures, he is devoted to creating interesting content that equips 4x4 enthusiasts with the knowledge to improve their rigs.